 You can never have too much sun protection when hanging out at the beach, lake, park, or soccer field.
 That's why we love the Kelsyus Original Canopy Chair from SwimWays.
 The patented canopy boasts a UPF (ultraviolet protection factor) of 50 to safeguard you from the sun's rays.

 You can pull it down and lock it when you need cover and draw it back when you want to go shade-free.
 What's more, the canopy doubles as a carrying case and has a built-in shoulder strap for maximum portability.
-At 12 pounds, the Kelsyus is on the heavier side, but it can support up to 250 pounds of weight.
+At almost 12 pounds, the Kelsyus is on the heavier side, but it can support up to 250 pounds of weight.

 The best option overall is the Emma + Oliver Resin Folding Chair (view at Amazon), which weighs just 9 pounds and has a 1,000-pound capacity.
 This durable thermoplastic chair stands out for its all-weather design, easy-to-clean seats, and attractive, versatile appearance.
 For something a little more wallet-friendly, we recommend the Flash Furniture Hercules Series Metal Folding Chair (view at Walmart).